Skip to main content

 streamRate: 30

-# Global configuration using 'all' - this will override ALL individual endpoint settings that are "shared",
+# Global configuration using 'all' - this applies shared settings across endpoints.

 all: